Maʻake Kemoeatu: Carolina Panthers

 Kemoeatu signed with the Carolina Panthers as a free agent in 2006.

-Kemoeatu suffered a torn right Achilles' tendon during the team's 2009 training camp.
+Kemoeatu suffered a torn right Achilles tendon during the team's 2009 training camp.
 He was placed on season-ending injured reserve on August 5.
-He was released on March 5, 2010.
+Kemoeatu was released by the Panthers on March 5, 2010.

 Washington Redskins

 On March 13, 2010, Kemoeatu signed a two-year, $7 million contract with the Washington Redskins.
-He was released on July 28, 2011.
+He was released by the Redskins on July 28, 2011.

 Baltimore Ravens (second stint)

 On May 2, 2012, Kemoeatu returned to the Baltimore Ravens.
-After a one-year hiatus from football, he lost 78 pounds, from 415 down to 337, in a serious attempt to resurrect his career.
-He wound up winning the starting nose tackle job from Terrence Cody, starting 13 games, recording 29 tackles, 1 sack and 1 forced fumble.
-He also would go on to win his first championship title when the Ravens won Super Bowl XLVII before retiring from football.
+After a one-year hiatus from football, he lost 78 pounds, from 415 down to 337, in a serious attempt to resurrect his career, he wound up winning the starting nose tackle job from Terrence Cody, starting 13 games, recording 29 tackles, one sack, and one forced fumble.
+Kemoeatu also would go on to win his first championship title when the Ravens won Super Bowl XLVII before retiring from football.